Milleus/tessara/README.md

 # How to use Tessara?
 1. Add @tessara_bot to group.
 2. Use provided commands:
+- **/start_test**

-- /start_test - start a new session.
+  start a new session.
 E.g. `/start_test (Google Sheets link)`.
 This is to inform Tessara of where data should flow to.
 Note that you may need to allow Tessara access to Google Sheets first.
+- **/report**

-- /report - report an issue.
+  report an issue.
 E.g. `/report can't click button #ios`.
 Can be used with images, documents and video as caption.
+- **/end_test**

-- /end_test - end current session.
+  end current session.

 ![alt text](https://github.com/Milleus/tessara/blob/master/docs/telegram-chat.png "Telegram Chat")
 ![alt text](https://github.com/Milleus/tessara/blob/master/docs/google-sheets.png "Google Sheets")

 # Additional information
 - Telegram bot to Google Apps Script web app is using webhook instead of long polling.
-- Test sessions are cached for a maximum of 6 hours using [Google CacheService](https://developers.google.com/apps-script/reference/cache/cache-service).
+- Test sessions are cached for a maximum of 6 hours using Google CacheService.
 - File links stored in Google Sheets are valid for at least 1 hour, see `File` in [Telegram Bot API](https://core.telegram.org/bots/api).

 # Tessara Setup (for own reference)